StoneLegion/GTNH-2021/server/Quest Changes.md

 This pack & Server uses Anchor from Railcraft to keep chunks loaded.
 We use exclusively use Chunkloader Coin's from NEI.

-Please remember this is a shared server and worlds.
+Please remember this is a shared server with shared worlds.
 Don't be spamming chunk loaders all over the place and pick them up when you don't need to use them anymore.
 Please use mostly passive anchors when possible.

-One the big reasons to use Passive Anchors is because when your base has a bug / crash to the server and keeps causing use a loop crash effecting all the players we might find the fasted sollution is to remove said Chunks effecting the server rather then forcing all the players downtime.
+One the big reasons to use Passive Anchors is that if a chunk loaded base were to cause server lag/crash (its been known to happen) we can temporarily isolate those chunks so that others players can still enjoy playing while the issue is being worked on.
+Another good reason is so that players with automation (who disable their chunkloaders and automation) don't lag the server even though some don't play anymore.

 So remember play fair and play slow!